mikro-orm/mikro-orm/docs/docs/unit-of-work.md

 When you call `em.flush()`, all computed changes are queried inside a database transaction (if supported by given driver).
-This means that you can control the boundaries of transactions simply by calling `em.persistLater()` and once all your changes are ready, simply calling `flush()` will run them inside a transaction.
+This means that you can control the boundaries of transactions simply by calling `em.persist()` and once all your changes are ready, simply calling `flush()` will run them inside a transaction.

 > You can also control the transaction boundaries manually via `em.transactional(cb)`.